Chaim-Inje/Chess/README.md

-# Hi! welcome to our project.
-Here is our first step toward changing the world!
-# Authors: Chaim Ingi & Jack Wolman
-# Enjoy!
 # Chess Project

 Welcome to our Chess project!
 This is a collaborative project where we've implemented a playable chess game.